-Civility in discussions and discourse is expected at all times.
+Civility and collegiality in discussions and discourse are expected at all times.

 Student Feedback:

 If you have questions, comments, concerns, or suggestions, please feel free to contact me.
 If you happen to experience difficulties with understanding the material, do not hesitate to see me during office hours.
 I am here to help you and I love what I do.